bplmaps/lmec-main-site/content/articles/cartography-challenges.md

 ---
-title: "Now accepting submissions to LMEC's Cartography Challenges"
+title: Now accepting submissions to LMEC's Cartography Challenges
 author: Ian Spangler
 description: Submit your cartographic work for a chance at prize money & exhibition in the LMEC's digital collections!
 date: 2022-10-20T01:30:00.000+00:00
 image: https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:h989r708n/293,988,4644,1683/pct:50/0/default.jpg
 backgroundImage: https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:h989r708n/293,988,4644,1683/pct:50/0/default.jpg
-tags: [GIS, cartography]
+tags:
-draft: false
+- GIS

 ---
 ### Cartography Challenges

 As part of our ongoing commitment to [supporting researchers and designers](https://www.leventhalmap.org/research/fellowships/) who work at the intersection of geography and cartography, we're excited to announce a new initiative at the Map Center: **Cartography Challenges**!